RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/developer-track/lab03/README.md

 1. Copy the contents of this [file](https://raw.githubusercontent.com/RedHatWorkshops/dayinthelife-integration/master/docs/labs/developer-track/resources/Locations.yaml) to your newly created `location.yaml` file.
 The file will auto-save so no need to click **Save**.

 1. Open the `pom.xml` file, and examine and update the plugin entry for `camel-restdsl-swagger-plugin` located at the bottom of the file.
-Update both the `specificationUri` and the `outputDirectory` to have the fully qualified path to your project.
-You can find this out by opening terminal, relocating to the dayinthelife-import directory and typing `pwd`.
-Your plugin entry should look like this once updated:
+Take a look at the location of the yaml file, make sure it maps to the one you created.

     ```xml
 	  <plugin>